-The beetles from the Photinus genus are commonly known as the “rover fireflies” or “lightning bug”.
-They are the members of the Lampyridae family and Lampyrinae subfamily.
+The beetles from the Photinus genus are commonly known as the “rover fireflies” or “lightning bugs”.
+They are members of the Lampyridae family and Lampyrinae subfamily.
 The Tennessee state insect, the common eastern firefly, biologically known as photons praise belongs to this genus.

-The male Photinus bug displays a pattern of flashing light, which is a signal to the female beetles.
-But it also leads to a trap, as the signals may be received by the female Photuris species, and they attract the males displaying deceptive signals, in order to eat them.
+The male Photinus bug displays a pattern of flashing lights, which is a signal to the female beetles.
+But it also leads to a trap, as the signals may be received by the female Photuris species, and they attract the males by displaying deceptive signals, in order to eat them.

 The typical species of Photinus genus are the “lightning bug firefly”, instead of “glowworm firefly”, as it displays light during the winged stage.
 Even for mating, the adult male and female produce signals to attract each other by producing lights with the abdominal organs that are known as “lanterns”.
 These beetles are commonly termed as “rover fireflies”, because usually the male beetle of this genus hover alone, and not in a batch or group.

 The genus Photinus has many species, out of which the following are the selected ones-:

 - Photinus carolinus

 - Photinus floridanus

 - Photinus harveyi

 Photinus Carolinus Fireflies – Photo by: by Radim Schreiber; FireflyExperience.org

 This species form the Photinus genus is a type of beetle that displays synchronized flashing lights, which has fascinated both the tourists and scientists.
 A unique wave of bright lights as well as darkness travel over the landscape in an alternating way, when the female and male synchronize together.
 This firefly occurs typically in the beginning of the June in areas like Elkmont, Tennessee, situated in the Great Smoky Mountains National Park